um-biological-station/data-mgmt-guide/README.md

-# data-mgmt-guide
-a guide to help researchers and students at UMBS with data management for their own projects
+# a guide to help UMBS researchers and students with data management